Cheyenne Frontier Days: PBR Team Series

+In 2022 and 2023, Cheyenne was the first stop of the PBR's Team Series, where teams of bull riders representing different regions of the United States ride against each other throughout the summer and autumn to culminate at the Team Series Championship at T-Mobile Arena in Las Vegas, Nevada.
+While most of the regular season events take place in the teams' home cities, two "neutral site" events are included on the schedule.
+Cheyenne was one of them.

+PBR Challenger Series

+The Challenger Series is the only PBR tour in the United States since 2022 that takes place during the PBR Team Series season (summer and autumn) where riders compete as individuals.
+The Last Cowboy Standing, which was previously held at Cheyenne as a stop on the PBR's elite Unleash the Beast Series (UTB) was held as a Challenger Series event in 2024.

 Events

-Cheyenne Frontier Days features nightly concerts by popular music and comedy acts, a midway, a fair with rides, games, and food vendors, wild west shows featuring Western riding, an Indian village, and a large PRCA nationally sanctioned rodeo.
+Cheyenne Frontier Days features nightly concerts by popular music and comedy acts, a midway, a fair with rides, games, and food vendors, wild west shows featuring Western riding, an Indian village, and a large PRCA nationally-sanctioned rodeo.
 A common moniker for the event is "The Daddy of 'em All®", based on its long history and the fact that the rodeo is billed as the largest such event in the world.
 The rodeo and the majority of the events are centered on the property of Frontier Park, but some of the events such as the pancake breakfasts are held in a different part of the city.

 Pancake Breakfasts

 Three free pancake breakfasts are served each year which are sponsored by the local Kiwanis chapter.
 They are held every Monday, Wednesday, and Friday with close to 40,000 people taking advantage of this every year.
 The record for a daily breakfast is 39,111 people set in 1996.
 In one week, over 100,000 pancakes are served, along with over 3,000 pounds of ham.
 This event was started in 1952 by the Cheyenne Frontier Committee.
 The food is cooked on military ranges.
 The event takes place at the historic Cheyenne Depot Square.

 There were none served in 2020.